 TRAFFIC SIGNALS AND SIGNS WITH MEANING IN INDIA

 We all see the traffic signs on roads and they play a huge role in our daily traveling routine to securely walk, talk, drive and stand on the roads.
 You will find the traffic signs everywhere in India.
-With the help of these traffic signs we understand when to stop, where to turn, where to park and what to do and what not to do.
+With the help of these traffic signs and symbols we understand when to stop, where to turn, where to park and what to do and what not to do.
 Traffic signage is a noiseless announcer that helps us to navigate the road's direction perfectly and drive safely on roads for us and animals as well.

 According to official news data of year 2024, there are more than five lakh accidents in India each year, resulting in around 1.7 lakh deaths.